JoaKing08/Town-Of-Us-Mira-JK/README.md

 Inspiration: <b>Town Of Us Reactivated (Vampire Hunter)</b>

 The Monster Hunter is a role that can Stake players to check if they are a monster, and killing them if they are.\
-The player is treated as a monster if they are a Vampire, Werewolf or Undead.
+The player is treated as a monster if they are a Vampire, Werewolf or Undead.\
+If there are no monsters, the Monster Hunter won't spawn.

 Game Options:
 | Name | Description | Default |